Netmask & Gateway for the DS

-This step comes in two options: you are either requested to input the gateway and netmask information that the DS needs to connect to this PC (left screenshot) or you are shown a screen informing you that the entry of this data is not necessary (right screenshot).
+This step comes in two options: you are either requested to input the gateway and netmask information that the DS needs to connect to this PC (right screenshot) or you are shown a screen informing you that the entry of this data is not necessary (left screenshot).

 The gateway and netmask need only be set when two conditions are observed:

 Setting gateway and netmask information for the DS that only accepts incoming connections is not necessary*.
 If the DS is local there are no routers between this DS and the PC, so the gateway and netmask are not necessary even if the DS has to connect to the PC.

 There is no straight way of finding out what data to enter.
 You need to obtain this information from somebody with a knowledge of your network's topology.
 Here is one hint, though.